Discover San Francisco by Historic Streetcar in 5 City Stops

 Civic Center/Mid-Market

-If you have tickets for the opera or symphony, the Civic Center or Mid-Market neighborhoods are your most likely destination.
-Find the domed 1915-built San Francisco City Hall a few blocks north of Market Street between Polk and Larkin Streets.
-City hall is colorfully lit up at night and casts a magical backdrop for evening performances at nearby Herbst Theater, War Memorial Opera House, and Louise M. Davies Symphony Hall.
+The 1915-built San Francisco City Hall, with its famous dome, is a few blocks north of Market Street between Polk and Larkin Streets.
+It is lit up at night, casting a magical backdrop for performances at nearby Herbst Theater, War Memorial Opera House, and Louise M. Davies Symphony Hall.

 The Asian Art Museum has pieces in its collection as old as 6,000 years.
 Photo Credit: Joy of Museums